 5. LLCs Let you Take Risks and Go Bankrupt

-I realize this sounds a little crazy, but have you ever wanted to try a risky business?
+I realize this sounds a little wild, but have you ever wanted to try a risky business?
 Have you ever wanted to take a leap?
 As discussed in number one, above, forming an LLC allows you to protect your personal assets.
 If your business goes belly-up, you aren’t putting your house at risk, or your personal credit.

 Note, however, that this point is somewhat limited.
 Yes, the LLC will be liable for debts, but if you’re taking out enormous loans for a young LLC, you may be forced to co-sign.
 As always, it’s not just forming the LLC that matters—it’s how you manage and run it.